 Details on the job outlook for professional fitness trainers can be found in the U.S. Department of Labor’s Occupational Outlook Handbook.

-According to this handbook, employment of fitness trainers and instructors is expected to grow by 24 percent from 2010 to 2020, which is faster than the average for all occupations.
+According to this handbook, employment of fitness trainers and instructors is expected to grow by 13 percent from 2012 to 2022, about as fast as the average for all occupations.
 The handbook also notes that the need for trainers may increase as business and insurance organizations offer incentives to their employees to join gyms or other fitness facilities.

 Earnings/Salary of Professional Fitness Trainers